cscheid/cscheid.net/reading/index.md

 #### December 2017

+* [How differential steering works](https://www.youtube.com/watch?v=yYAw79386WI).
+What an amazing explanation of how differential gears work.
 * [Face2Face: Real-time Face Capture and Reenactment of RGB Videos](https://www.youtube.com/watch?v=ohmajJTcpNk).
 We are all doomed.

 #### October 2017